jonaskaz/comprobo-warmup/README.md

 The desired behavior of the robot is shown above.

 ### Strategy
-There are two main ways to approach this problem: odometry and timing.
-We chose to use the simpler of the two and used timing the approximate distances and rotations for the robot.
-Instead of using the ros built-in time, we used Python's time.sleep() function.
+We used timing to approximate distances and rotations for the robot.
 Based on the velocity commands given to the robot we set a delay that would result in the desired final position.
-Using time.sleep is not optimal as it does not always match up with ros time, especially in simulations when time can be manipulated.
-However, for this simple implementation we were able to consistently drive a square.
+We would love to improved on this design in the future by using odometry to better approximate robot position while it drives.

 ## Wall Follower

-### Description

 ### Diagram

 ### Strategy

 ## Person Follower
-### Description
 The goal of the person follower is to direct a robot to follow a person as they walk and move away from the robot.
 This behavior should keep the robot at a specified distance from the person and stop when there is not a person detected.
 Lidar scan data is used to

 ### Diagram